The translation of this document is outdated.

 Section 61.3 Local governments are entitled

-procedures specified by the law.
+procedures laid down in the law.

 [17 July 2008 / Section shall come into force